TailGlowMusic/blog/blog1.md

 ## Show Payola

-I considered using the term "Showola" but as "Payola" is already a compound word so the association gets somewhat lost.
+I considered using the term "Showola" but as "Payola" is already a compound word the association gets lost somewhat.
 Maybe "Payshowla" is better?
 Sounds too awkward to me though.

 If you're unaware, the term "Payola" was coined in reference to a scandal whereby record labels would use kickbacks to ensure preferential treatment for certain DJs on radio stations in certain markets.
 The concept of "Show Payola" is to give "kickbacks" to the people who make an effort to attend these shows and support live music in their city.
 Or to put it in less flattering terms: it's bribing people to go to shows.